kuriringohankamehameha/Network-Programming-C/MyShell/README.md

 # TODO
-* fg command does not work
-* Suspend signal does not work as intended
-* Signals are not currently handled by the Signal Handler
 * Add some builtin commands
 * Refactor Code

 # Bugs
 * Running `fg` on a backgrounded process sometimes does not resolve by name
-* Running redirect with pipes does not give STDOUT back to the tty
+* Suspend signal does not work as intended